saffordium1001/ansi-c-exercises/README.md

 # ansi-c-exercises
-ANSI C exercises to practice C
+Solutions to programming exercises for ANSI-C